muscbridge/PyDesigner/docs/source/docker/docker_neurodock.rst

 person's.

-The second option is intended for devopers who make frequent changes to the PyDesigner source code and wish to test their changes in a Docker environment.
-The Dockerfile script is designed to build a Docker image using PyDesigner in the root directory of the repository.
+The second option is intended for devopers who make frequent changes to the pyDKE source code and wish to test their changes in a Docker environment.
+The Dockerfile script is designed to build a Docker image using pyDKE in the root directory of the repository.

 Docker Hub
 ----------